imjuangarcia/website/src/posts/look-ma-no-media-queries-responsive-layouts-with-css-grid.md

   (<a href='https://codepen.io/imjuangarcia'>@imjuangarcia</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-On this next example, we’ll embrace the power of our newly learned combination of <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/repeat" target="_blank" rel="noopener noreferrer">repeat()</a>, <a href="https://css-tricks.com/auto-sizing-columns-css-grid-auto-fill-vs-auto-fit/" target="_blank" rel="noopener noreferrer">auto-fit</a> and <a href="https://developer.mozilla.org/es/docs/Web/CSS/minmax" target="_blank" rel="noopener noreferrer">minmax()</a> to create this responsive image gallery.
-We’ll also be sizing our tracks using <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/grid-column" target="_blank" rel="noopener noreferrer">grid-column</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/grid-row" target="_blank" rel="noopener noreferrer">grid-row</a>, and learning about the handy property:value combination of <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/grid-auto-flow" target="_blank" rel="noopener noreferrer">grid-auto-flow: dense;</a> that allows us to change the default behavior of the elements that can’t fit on our explicit tracks: Instead of wrapping themselves in new rows or columns, we’ll make them fit into the unused spots on our grid.
+On this next example, we’ll embrace the power of our newly learned combination of [repeat()](https://developer.mozilla.org/en-US/docs/Web/CSS/repeat), [auto-fit](https://css-tricks.com/auto-sizing-columns-css-grid-auto-fill-vs-auto-fit/) and [minmax()](https://developer.mozilla.org/es/docs/Web/CSS/minmax) to create this responsive image gallery.
+We’ll also be sizing our tracks using [grid-columnn](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-column) and [grid-row](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-row), and learning about the handy property:value combination of [grid-auto-flow: dense;](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-auto-flow) that allows us to change the default behavior of the elements that can’t fit on our explicit tracks: Instead of wrapping themselves in new rows or columns, we’ll make them fit into the unused spots on our grid.
 Let’s get into the coding!

 <h4 id="the-grid-setup">
   The grid setup